-- Be an eligible technology as described in Table 1 of this Guide. - Be located in Canada. - Be a permanent installation (mounted or fixed models). - Be new and purchased equipment (not leased). - Be for a new installation or expansion of an existing installation (not for the replacement of an existing installation). - Be a connected EV charger as defined in Section 1.3 of this Guide. - Include only charging stations that have been sourced from FLO. - A sticker from Pollution Probe and Natural Resources Canada will be affixed to the front of each charging station (stickers to be provided by Pollution Probe). - Increase localized charging opportunities in public places, on-street, in multi-unit residential buildings, at workplaces, or for light-duty vehicle fleets, as defined in Section 1.2 of this Guide. - The work performed must be in compliance with all applicable local codes (for example, building and electrical) and bylaws (for example, zoning and parking). - Charging infrastructure targeting general public use must be installed in a parking space clearly identified for the purpose of charging electric vehicles. - Each Ultimate Recipient must submit the following documents to Pollution Probe when making a claim for reimbursement: - Purchase orders and paid invoices for all capital expenses claimed - Paid invoices from all related professional services providers (e.g., electrical contractors, construction companies, electrical utilities, etc.) clearly indicating the site, date, parties, and services provided - o Photographs of project sites both before project initiation and after completion - Proof of station commissioning (to be provided by FLO) - If claiming staff salaries and benefits, employee timesheets detailing the activities, number of hours, rate per hour and total amount for each task outlined in the Funding Agreement for each employee, and be certified by the Chief Financial Officer or Duly Authorized Officer - If claiming a portion of taxes paid, proof of registration as a non-profit organization from CRA must be provided. - The project timeline must show completion by March 31, 2022 (for Program Year 1 applications) or by March 31, 2023 (for Program Year 2 applications).
-Only activities undertaken following the signing of a Funding Agreement between Pollution Probe and successful Ultimate Recipients will be eligible for reimbursement. - Program Year 1 will begin in November, 2021 and end on March 31, 2022.
-Program Year 2 will begin on April 1, 2022 and end on March 31, 2023.
-If eligible charging stations are not operational by the end dates of the applicable Program Year, no costs incurred will be reimbursed to Ultimate Recipients.
+- Affix a logoed sticker, provided by Pollution Probe, to the front of each charging. - Increase localized charging opportunities in public places, on-street, in multi-unit residential buildings, at workplaces, or for light-duty vehicle fleets, as defined in Section 1.2 of this Guide. - The work performed must be in compliance with all applicable local codes (for example, building and electrical) and bylaws (for example, zoning and parking). - Charging infrastructure targeting general public use must be installed in a parking space clearly identified for the purpose of charging electric vehicles. - Each Ultimate Recipient must submit project completion documents to Pollution Probe in order to make a claim for reimbursement (see section 1.10 of this guide). - The project timeline must begin after the date of a signed funding agreement and show completion by March 31, 2026 or March 31, 2027.
+Only activities undertaken following the signing of a Funding Agreement between Pollution Probe and successful Ultimate Recipients will be eligible for reimbursement. - If eligible charging stations are not operational by their proposed fiscal year-end project completion date, no costs incurred will be reimbursed to Ultimate Recipients.